 A wide variety of fruits and vegetables should be offered to your box turtle daily in order to provide a balanced diet.
 Items should be clean and pesticide free and some people strongly recommend feeding only organic items.

 Particular attention should be paid to the calcium and phosphorus balance in the items in the diet to prevent metabolic bone disease.
-Aim for at least a 1:1 ratio of calcium to phosphorous (up to 2:1) but the importance of this ratio in each individual item is not as important as the overall balance.
-Feeding a wide variety of items with the emphasis on those items with a good calcium to phosphorus ratio is the best way to maintain a healthy diet.
+Aim for at least a 1:1 ratio of calcium to phosphorous (up to 2:1), but the importance of this ratio in each individual item is not as important as the overall balance.
+Feeding a wide variety of items with an emphasis on those items with a good calcium to phosphorus ratio is the best way to maintain a healthy diet.
 Referring to a table of many different vegetables and fruits with their calcium to phosphorus ratios makes it easy to know what the ratios are of what you are feeding.
 The items with the calcium greater than 1.0 are those which have a good ratio and should be emphasized in the diet.
 As an example, bananas (a favorite of many turtles) have a ratio of 0.3:1 (which is low) so this means they should be fed in moderation.

 The following list is a variety of fruits and vegetables (listed in no particular order) that have good calcium to phosphorous ratios and are suitable for box turtles to have included in their diets.

-- Dark leafy greens such collard greens, mustard greens, parsley, endive/escarole, dandelion greens, beet tops, spinach, and kale (but be aware of the oxalates in the type of greens you are feeding since foods high in oxalates can bind calcium in your box turtle making feeding them counterproductive)
+- Dark leafy greens such collard greens, mustard greens, parsley, endive/escarole, dandelion greens, beet tops, spinach, and kale (but be aware of the oxalates in the type of greens you are feeding since foods high in oxalates can bind calcium in your box turtle, making feeding them counterproductive)

 - Chinese and green cabbage